 To accommodate demanding delivery schedules, sometimes companies pressure their truckers into making deliveries by any means necessary.
 Many truckers use OTC stimulants to stay awake during long journeys.
 According to the Legal Information Institute (LII), under the doctrine “respondeat superior,” you may be able to hold the trucking company responsible for the actions of their employee.

 Your legal team may be able to hold additional parties liable that we have not listed here.
 Even if we discover that the trucker was not under the influence of any drugs at the time of your accident, you still have legal options.
-To begin a free case review, call Laborde Earles Injury Lawyers today at (337) 777-7777.
+To begin a free case review, call a Lafayette personal injury lawyer today to schedule your consultation.